sagnikc395/sagnikc395/README.md

 hi, i'm sagnik

-cs grad student · mechanistic interpretability · AI agents builder · distributed systems
+current interests : mechanistic interpretability · AI agents · distributed systems

 i'm a graduate student in Computer Science at the University of Massachusetts Amherst, focused on mechanistic interpretability and building AI agents.